^

 Dosing and administration

-• adults: 0.5-1 g (about 5-10 ml of 10% solution);
+• adults: 0.5-1 g (approximately 5-10 ml of 10% solution);

-• infants up to half a year: 50 mg (about 0.5 ml);
+• infants under six months: 50 mg (about 0.5 ml);

-• infants within 7-12 months: 50-100 mg (about 0.5-1 ml);
+• infants aged 7-12 months: 50-100 mg (about 0.5-1 ml);

-• children within 1-3 years: 100-200 mg (approximately 1-2 ml);
+• children aged 1-3 years: 100-200 mg (approximately 1-2 ml);

-• children 4-6 years of age: 200-300 mg (approximately 2-3 ml);
+• children aged 4-6 years: 200-300 mg (approximately 2-3 ml);

-• children in the period of 7-12 years: 300-500 mg (about 3-4 ml).
+• children aged 7-12 years: 300-500 mg (about 3-4 ml).

-Orally, the solution is consumed in 5-10% form, 2-3 times per day.
-For adults, the size of the portion is 10-15 ml, and for the child - 5-10 ml.
+The solution is taken orally in 5-10% form, 2-3 times a day.
+For an adult, the portion size is 10-15 ml, and for a child - 5-10 ml.

-Use of the calcium chloride during pregnancy
+Use Calcium chloride during pregnancy

-During lactation, the drug is allowed to be taken.
+During lactation, the drug may be taken.

 Contraindications